levigrenier/Santa-Fe-Institute-REU-Application/README.md

 The program contained simulates an evolving network and it is written in C++.

 ### Results
-I simulated two networks of 200 agents for 200 time-steps.
+I simulated two networks of 200 agents for 200 time-steps where each agent has an average of 20 edges.

 ##### First network:
 For each time-step, every node terminated the connection with its least-connected neighbor and then randomly connected to a new node.